-Flavorful chicken with a beer marinade, made easily on the stove top or grill.
+Chicken Fajitas are the flavorful Tex-Mex favorite, with a beer marinade and made easily on the stove top or grill.

 by Sue Lau | Palatable Pastime

 I usually love steak fajitas, but for chicken prepare this way, I will make an exception.
 It’s the beer.
 I do this out on the grill in the cast iron skillet but you can do it inside on the stove.
 The plus side of doing it outdoors is the smoky flavor it imparts to the chicken and veggies.